joshuaDeal/search-sasquatch/README.md

 # spaghetti-search
 An internet search engine written mostly in python.
+Currently TF-IDF based.

 ## init.sh
 Initializes a database for storing webpages and the metadata collected from them.
 Also, creates a user account for managing that database.